 Should I correct my dog for pulling?

-Is lead pulling normal?
+Is lead pulling normal in dogs?

 Conclusion